I am a child too.

-Nove Onlus supports the House of Flowers, the only Afghan orphanage to have adopted the Montessori teaching method, contributing to the annual costs of food, clothing, medical care, heating, educational material, personnel and any other needs of the approximately 30 minors hosted.
+Since 2012 Nove Onlus has been supporting the House of Flowers, the only Afghan orphanage to have adopted the Montessori teaching method, contributing to the annual costs of food, clothing, medical care, heating, educational material, personnel and any other needs of the approximately 30 minors hosted.

-For more details, please contact the project manager, Susanna Fioretti
+For more information, please contact the Programme Coordinator.